Hank Aaron: Prime of his career

 Aaron hit .314 with 27 home runs and 106 RBI in 153 games in 1955.
 He was named to the NL All-Star roster for the first time; it was the first of a record 21 All-Star selections and first of a record 25 All-Star Game appearances.
 In 1956, Aaron hit .328 and captured the first of two NL batting titles.
 He was also named The Sporting News NL Player of the Year.
 In 1957, Aaron won his only NL MVP Award, as he had his first brush with the triple crown.
 He batted .322, placing third, and led the league in home runs and runs batted in.
 On September 23, 1957, in Milwaukee, Aaron hit a two-run walk-off home run against the St. Louis Cardinals, clinching the pennant for the Braves.
 After touching home plate he was carried off the field by his teammates.
 It is as of yet the only pennant-clinching walk-off home run in major league history in a non-playoff regular-season game.

 Milwaukee went on to win the World Series against the New York Yankees, the defending champions, four games to three.
 Aaron did his part by hitting .393 with three homers and seven RBIs.
 On December 15, 1957, his wife Barbara gave birth to twins.
 Two days later, one of the children died.
 In 1958, Aaron hit .326 with 30 home runs and 95 RBI in 153 games.
 He led the Braves to another pennant, but this time they lost a seven-game World Series to the Yankees.
 Aaron finished third in the MVP race and he received his first of three Gold Glove Awards.
 During the next several years, Aaron had some of his best games and best seasons as a major league player.
-On June 21, 1959, against the San Francisco Giants, he hit three two-run home runs.
+On June 21, 1959, against the San Francisco Giants, Aaron hit three two-run home runs.
 It was the only time in his career that he hit three home runs in a game.